-The following terms and conditions apply to all services provided by Airport Transfer Cars Limited, Office 7, 105 Mayes Road, Wood Green, London, N22 6UP, company registration number 07871727.
+The following terms and conditions apply to all services provided by Airport Transfer Cars Limited, Unit 32, Lumina Way, Enfield, EN1 1FS, company registration number 07871727.

-“Booking” means a Customer’s request for Services howsoever communicated to us as evidenced by our records;
+“Booking” means a Customer’s request for Transport Services howsoever communicated to us as evidenced by our records;

 “Business Day“ means a day (excluding Saturdays, Sundays and public holidays) which is also a day on which clearing banks in the City of London are open for the conduct of sterling banking business;

 “Cancellation Fee“ means a fee payable by the Customer for the cancellation of the Services by the Customer after the Passenger Vehicle has set off to fulfil the Booking (whether or not it has arrived at the Collection Address) as detailed in the Price List (the Cancellation Fee will be higher where the Collection Address is outside of Central London);

 “Cash Services” means Services provided by Airport Transfer Cars Ltd to the customer, where the driver will collect the amount in cash.

 “Credit Services” means Services provided by Airport Transfer Cars Ltd to a customer who already paid to Airport Transfer Cars Ltd. The payment can be done by credit or debit card, bank transfer, PayPal, or other Merchant Provider used by Airport Transfer Cars Ltd.

 “Central London” means the areas defined as Zone 1 and Zone 2 for the London Underground as varied from time to time by Transport for London;